America’s ‘First’ Renewable Resource Overlooked as States Embrace Clean Energy

 In fact, there are hundreds of hydropower projects within the federal licensing pipeline that could provide the missing pieces to our long-term climate solution puzzle — without building new dams.

-Discriminating against hydropower in CES policies puts hydro at a disadvantage vis-a-vis other renewables, and undervalues hydropower’s clean energy and grid characteristics, especially in light of the fact that hydropower helps to integrate more wind and solar on to the grid.
+Discriminating against hydropower in clean energy standard policies puts hydro at a disadvantage vis-a-vis other renewables, and undervalues hydropower’s clean energy and grid characteristics, especially in light of the fact that hydropower helps to integrate more wind and solar onto the grid.

 Fortunately, some states are taking a better approach.
 Last year, Washington state passed legislation requiring 100 percent clean electricity by 2045.
 The bill allows all existing hydropower generation to be used for compliance and to generate renewable energy credits.

 Washington state’s example proves that governors and legislators can achieve their ambitious climate and clean energy goals and reduce household and business costs by resisting the temptation to pick technological winners and losers and instead establishing technology-neutral, performance-based clean energy standards.
-We hope other states follow their example.
+We hope other states follow its example.

-Malcolm Woolf is the President and CEO of the National Hydropower Association.
+Malcolm Woolf is the president and CEO of the National Hydropower Association.